 Erectus eventually colonized most of habitable Europe and Asia, although large tracts of northern Europe would have been too cold to settle on.
 The one constant in the Diaspora is the stone tool kit: Acheulian bifaces only went out of fashion around 250,000 years ago, over a million years after they were first crafted in Africa.
 Their distribution shows that half the world's population shared and passed on the knowledge of making these large stone tools.
-(142)
+(In the Footsteps of Eve)

 Primitive humans who inhabited the coast of South Africa 165,000 years ago and lived on a diet rich in shellfish could be the original ancestors of everyone alive today, a study suggests.
 The people who lived in high caves at Pinnacle Point, overlooking the Indian Ocean near Mossel Bay, harvested and cooked mussels, used red pigment from ground rocks as a form of make-up and made tiny, bladed tools.
 Experts say they are very likely to be the ancestors of Homo sapiens, the anatomically modern human species which migrated across the world.